The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400?

 One of the S20 Ultra’s handy time-saving features allows users to allocate up to three apps to be stored in RAM so that they launch instantly.
 And that number goes up to five apps if you opt for the 16GB model.

-Samsung Galaxy S20 Ultra: Battery life and charging
+Samsung Galaxy S20 Ultra review: Battery life and charging

 One of our most pressing questions entering this Galaxy S20 Ultra review was how long this phone would last on a charge.
 Samsung has stuffed the S20 Ultra with a ginormous 5,000 mAh battery, which is the biggest yet in a Galaxy S series device — certainly bigger than the 4,500 mAh battery in last year’s Galaxy S10 5G.